Building Inclusive Community

-- Build flexibility into your course design and course policies (e.g., provide due date ranges, offer multiple avenues for getting points and credit, allow for a certain number of absences or late submissions without requiring explanations or imposing penalties).
+- Build flexibility into your course design and course policies (e.g., provide due date ranges, offer multiple avenues for getting points and credit, and allow for a certain number of absences or late submissions without requiring explanations or imposing penalties).

 - Include statements that acknowledge that students might find coursework challenging, express confidence in their ability to succeed, and commit to supporting students.